 The majority of the water used within the Southwest Florida Water Management District (District) comes from groundwater sources and it is the District’s responsibility to protect this important resource.
-Therefore, in 1974, the Regional Observation and Monitor-well Program (ROMP) was created to oversee the construction of monitoring wells.
+Therefore, in 1974, the Regional Observation and Monitor-well Program (ROMP) was created to construct monitoring wells.
 These monitoring wells enable the District to collect information about the region’s water supply and water quality.
+The Geohydrologic Data Section administers the ROMP.

 Monitor well after construction is complete.
 The lockable metal structure houses a water level recording device.